MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-custom.md

 ::: moniker range="sc-om-2019"

 >[!NOTE]
 > Operations Manager 2019 UR1 and later supports Cross-Site Request Forgery (CSRF) tokens to prevent CSRF attacks.
-If you are using Operations Manager 2019 UR1 or later, you must initialize the CSRF token.
-HTML scripts do not work without the initialization of CSRF token.
+If you're using Operations Manager 2019 UR1 or later, you must initialize the CSRF token.
+HTML scripts don't work without the initialization of CSRF token.

 ## Initialize the CSRF token
 Required action, applicable for Operations Manager 2019 UR1 and later.